 /**

-@brief Callback for the buffered position.
+@brief Callback for the current buffered position.

-@param player The player pointer.
+@param player The player instance.

-@param position The current buffered position.
+@param position The current buffered position in milliseconds.

 */